Kenneth McIntyre: Life and career

 McIntyre's interest in mathematics led him to develop a mathematical system for managing the finals in what was then known as the Victorian Football League (VFL).
 The four-team algorithm developed by McIntyre determined which teams would compete in the grand final.
 Known primarily and globally as the Page playoff system, although also locally as the Page-McIntyre system, it was first implemented in the 1931 VFL season and remains widely used in sports.
-McIntyre later developed further finals systems, all of which universally bear his name as the McIntyre system: The McIntyre Final Five system, which was first used in 1972, also remains in wide use across Australia for five-teams finals tournaments; the McIntyre Final Six system was first used in 1991; and the McIntyre Final Eight system was first used in 1994, and by the National Rugby League as recently as 2011.
+McIntyre later developed further finals systems, all of which universally bear his name as the McIntyre system: The McIntyre Final Five system, which was first used in 1972, also remains in wide use across Australia for five-team finals tournaments; the McIntyre Final Six system was first used in 1991; and the McIntyre Final Eight system was first used in 1994, and by the National Rugby League as recently as 2011.

 McIntyre also took an interest in constitutional law, and in 1950 he developed amendments to the method for electing the Senate in a double dissolution election.
 With the 1951 double dissolution election not yet triggered but considered inevitable, McIntyre noted that the extant circumstances – the single transferable vote with proportional representation method which had been adopted by the Senate in 1949, the close opinion polls between the two major parties, and no minor parties with a credible chance of winning a seat – meant that a 5–5 result for senators elected in each of the six states, leading to an overall 30–30 deadlock, was highly likely.
 McIntyre proposed that there be separate ballots for five half-term senators and five full-term senators – rather than a single ballot for all ten senators – resulting in the final result being a composite of twelve 3–2 results and therefore more likely to deliver an overall majority.
 His suggestion formed the basis of the Constitution (Avoidance of Double Dissolution Deadlocks) Bill, which passed the House of Representatives, but was defeated at Senate committee and never reached a referendum.
 When the 1951 election was finally held, the government won a 32–28 majority under the unchanged system, with Queensland and Western Australia each electing six Coalition senators.